fralik/rundata-net/docs/db/signature.rst

 The first part indicates the origin of the inscription.

 For Swedish inscriptions, the first element is the province designation used in Sveriges runinskrifter.
-For inscriptions from provinces which have not yet been published in Sveriges runinskrifter, a different designations are used.
+For inscriptions from provinces which have not yet been published in Sveriges runinskrifter, a different designation is used.
 Here is the complete list of possible designations in alphabetic order:

 ==========  ===========================
 ID          Meaning